Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 * [Unobtrusive styling and composing 3rd party HTML content](http://starcounter.io/unobtrusive-styling-composing-3rd-party-html-content/)
 * [HTML partials/includes WebComponents-way](http://starcounter.io/html-partialsincludes-webcomponents-way/)

-### Guideline 1: Separation of Presentation and Content
+### Guideline 1: Separation of Layout and Content

-To make applications look great when running independently while also allowing them to visually blend with other applications, it is beneficial to separate the presentation and the content.
+To make applications look great when running independently while also allowing them to visually blend with other applications, it is beneficial to separate the layout and the content.
 This is accomplished using the `<template is="starcounter-composition">` element.

 The basic boilerplate of a Starcounter HTML view, which is created by adding a `Starcounter HTML template with dom-bind` file in Visual Studio, looks like this: